ocombe/ocLazyLoad/README.md

 ]);
 ```

-If you want to load templates, the template file should be an html (or htm) file with regular [script templates](https://docs.angularjs.org/api/ng/directive/script).
+If you want to load templates, the template file should be an html file with regular [script templates](https://docs.angularjs.org/api/ng/directive/script).
 It looks like this:
 ```html
 <script type="text/ng-template" id="/tpl.html">
   Content of the template.
 </script>
 ```

-You can put more than one template script in your template file, just make sure to use different ids:
+You can put more than one template script in your template file, just make sure that you use different ids:
 ```html
 <script type="text/ng-template" id="/tpl1.html">
   Content of the first template.